-There is an increase of 4G density with time and network infrastructure improvement both for landline and mobile Internet [12].
+There is an increase of 4G density with time and network infrastructure improvement both for landline and mobile Internet [13].
 Owing to the high variance in bandwidth between the connection types, segmentation by connection types provides useful insight.
-The metrics exhibit a predictable pattern as in faster speeds provide faster timings across all metrics (see Fig. 1), which translates directly to more favourable quality of experience, showcasing a correlation; a finding congruent with existing notions of higher bandwidths, thereby improving quality of experience by reducing user cancellation rates.
-It is stressed that this pattern might implicitly result from the effective connection type classification not only by bandwidth but also by round-trip-time.
+The metrics exhibit a predictable pattern as in faster speeds provide faster timings across all metrics (see Fig. 2), which translates directly to more favourable quality of experience, showcasing a correlation; a finding congruent with existing notions of higher bandwidths, thereby improving quality of experience by reducing user cancellation rates.
+It is stressed that this pattern might implicitly result from the effective connection type classification not only by bandwidth but also by roundtrip-time.
+When comparing the betterment of the metrics along the different connection types, a slight rate decrease can be observed for all metrics while the onload metric continues improving at a better rate than all other metrics, reaffirming the implication that the onload timing is more bandwidth-dependent than the other metrics, not to mention subject to quality of service related implications like jitters or packet loss.
 Given the steady increase of 4G data compared to stagnating data of all other connection types, this also means that general research will carry most meaning for 4G type connections while the other speeds are special or fringe case analyses.